ricardomm7/leaflink/docs/sprintB/us002/01.requirements-engineering/Readme.md

 * **AC1:** The job field must be filled in.
 * **AC2:** A job name can’t have special characters or digits.
+* **AC3:** If a job is created with the same name as an existing job, the system should show an information window and reject the job.

 ### 1.4.
 Found out Dependencies